-The undersigned actuaries are members of the Society of Actuaries and the American Academy of Actuaries and meet the "Qualification Standards for Actuaries Issuing Statements of Actuarial Opinion in the United States" relating to post-retirement medical and life insurance plans.
+The undersigned actuaries are members of the Society of Actuaries and the American Academy of Actuaries and meet the "Qualification Standards for Actuaries Issuing Statements of Actuarial Opinion in the United States" relating to postretirement medical and life insurance plans.
 To the best of our knowledge, the individuals involved in this engagement have no relationship that may impair, or appear to impair, the objectivity of our work.

-We appreciate this opportunity to be of service to the Metropolitan Water Reclamation District of Greater Chicago.
+We appreciate this opportunity to be of service to MWRD.
 We are available to answer any questions with respect to our report.